 There are definitely environments where a metal roof or a shingle roof is the better choice.
 For example, if you live anywhere threatened with potentially high winds or extreme heat, metal roofing can help alleviate some of those concerns.
 Or if you live in a very mild environment where you are less concerned with extreme weather, a shingle roof will work just fine too.

-Verify with Your HOA or Municipality
+Your HOA or Municipality

 As mentioned before, there are HOAs and certain communities that do not allow metal roofing because it may or may not go against the consistency of the neighborhood.
 Make sure you check with the specific organization before you buy.

-Find a Qualified Contractor
+Qualified Contractor Availability

 Both metal and shingle roofs require a qualified contractor who can perform the install according to industry standards and recommended manufacturer details.
 Metal roofing tends to be more complex because it uses special techniques and equipment, such as rollforming equipment, which requires a more skilled installer than a shingle installation.
 Just keep that in mind when you make the decision and start to look for contractors.